alwell/Support/sp.md

-# Support for the book A Survey of Paramattha Dhammas
+## Support for A Survey of Paramattha Dhammas

+#### Videos

+- What is citta
+- Why do we study the details